mofoshow/Trello-Board-Clone/README.md

 Current features: <br />
 Ability to create multiple lists.<br />
 Ability to create multiple tickets within individual lists.<br />
+Ability to remove individual tickets and full lists<br />
-Drag and drop tickets from one list to another.
+Drag and drop tickets from one list to another.<br />
+Local Storage Implimentation.

 Soon to be implimented:<br />
 React Router to allow multiple boards,<br />
-Local Storage Implimentation<br />